SmashedFrenzy16/Flash-Paint-Program/README.md

 - Run the `PaintProg.swf` file in Adobe Flash Player.
 - Or put the `Main.as` code into the default `Main.as` script in a FlashDevelop project (choose the option `AS3 Project` when creating a new project).

+## Extra Note

+This program is compatible with the latest version of Flash.